Infinite-Nomic/Infinite-Nomic/round6/rules.md

 There are three proposing groups, group A, group B, and group C.
 When a player joins the game, they are randomly assigned to a group already containing not more than 1/3 of the players.

-On a proposing day, each member from the specified proposal group may submit one proposal.
+A player's proposal quota is 2 if, during their group's previous proposal day, they submitted a proposal that was later adopted, and otherwise 1.
+On their group's proposing day, each member of that group may submit a number of proposals not exceeding their proposal quota; any excess proposal is illegal.

 This proposal can be edited ONLY during that groups proposing day.
 Editing a proposal on its voting day or later renders the proposal illegal.

 The following day(s), all players may vote on the submitted proposals by reacting with a thumbs up (👍) or thumbs down (👎) emoji.
 Voting ends simultaneously with the start of the next proposing day, at which time all legal proposals that have a ratio of over 50% positive votes are adopted.